abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 be happy,” it falls a bit flat.
 Whereas, if you begin a chant, “May I abide in well-being,” it’s kind of nice to chant.

-“May I be happy” is a very precise translation of *ahaṁ sukhito homi*, but I think it is appropriate to take a bit of poetic license, to make it a bit more chantable: “May I abide in well-being.”
+“May I be happy” is a very precise translation of *ahaṃ sukhito homi*, but I think it is appropriate to take a bit of poetic license, to make it a bit more chantable: “May I abide in well-being.”
 For me, having chanted this for decades now, that is what happens when I think of the